 The most common criminal charges in this area involve sexual assault–also referred to as rape.
 It involves sexual conduct without the consent of the other person.
-If the conduct in question resulted in any physical injuries–or even threats to inflict physical injuries–the charge can be upgraded to aggravated sexual assault.
-The possession or sale of child pornography is a crime is something that can bring felony charges.
+If the conduct in question resulted in physical injuries–or even threats to inflict physical injuries–the charge can be upgraded to aggravated sexual assault.
+The possession or sale of child pornography is a crime that can bring felony charges.

 Prostitution--the exchange of sexual favors for money or other consideration–is a crime.
 So is trafficking in prostitution–i.e., being the “pimp” who oversees a prostitution ring’s business apparatus.